 Be aware that an obese pet will get tired quicker.
-As they get fitter, they will be able to exercise more.
-That will be great to see and a great marker to their improved quality of life.
+As dogs get fitter, they will be able to exercise more.
+That will be great to see and an excellent marker to their improved quality of life.

 Consider joining dog training or agility class.
-It is a great physical and mental workout.
-As well as providing you and your pet with a fun and sociable experience.
+It is a fantastic physical and mental workout and provides you and your pet with a fun and pleasant experience.

 Controlled exercise such as hydrotherapy is an excellent strategy.
 It is especially appropriate for animals suffering from joint disease.
-This is also great for owners who cannot exercise dogs more regularly by other means.
+Also great for owners who cannot exercise dogs more regularly by other means.